google/site-kit-wp/readme.txt

 If you’re new to AdSense when you connect via Site Kit, your new AdSense account and your site will need to be manually reviewed and approved for ads by the AdSense team.
 Ads will not display until your account and site have been approved.
 [Check out this guide for more information about the approval process and timeline.](https://support.google.com/adsense/answer/76228)

-You can check your approval status in Site Kit by going to **Settings > Connected Services > AdSense** and clicking “**Check your site status**.”
+You can check your approval status in Site Kit by going to **Settings > Connected Services > AdSense** and clicking **Check your site status**.
 This link will direct you to AdSense.
 If you see “Ready,” your account and site have been approved and should be displaying ads.
 If you see “Getting ready…,” your account and site are still under review and your site will not display ads until they have been approved.

 If Site Kit has successfully added the AdSense snippet to your site and your account and site have been approved, but your site is still not showing ads, [contact the AdSense Help Center for assistance](https://support.google.com/adsense/#topic=3373519).

-You can find out more information on how Site Kit works with AdSense in our [Managing AdSense guide](https://sitekit.withgoogle.com/documentation/using-site-kit/managing-adsense/).
+You can find more information on how Site Kit works with AdSense in our [Managing AdSense guide](https://sitekit.withgoogle.com/documentation/using-site-kit/managing-adsense/).

 = Is Site Kit GDPR compliant? =